chipzoller/hugo-clarity/README.md

 ![some alt text:left](someOtherImageUrl)
 ```

-### Article thumbnails
+### Article thumbnail image

-They ought to of a height: width ratio of `1:1`.
-They will be specified using a frontmatter variable as follows
+Blog articles can specify a thumbnail image which will be displayed to the left of the card on the home page.
+Thumbnails should be square (height:width ratio of `1:1`).
+They will be specified using a frontmatter variable as follows:

 ```yaml
 ...